RAW File Format

 Event Stream RAW Index File

-When reading an event stream RAW file with the SDK, an index file named [raw_file_name].tmp_index
+When reading an event stream RAW file using the SDK, an index file named [raw_file_name].tmp_index

 It is possible to specify that a RAW file should not be indexed when opening it: